List of Shameless (American TV series) characters: Ethel

 Ethel (Madison Davenport), aged thirteen, is Veronica and Kevin's foster child.
 She was removed from a polygamist colony where her elderly husband, Clyde, was arrested for molestation.
 Ethel has a son, Jonah, by Clyde, who is also taken in by Veronica and Kevin.
 Initially, Ethel struggles to adjust to her new home but soon warms up to Kevin, Veronica, and the Gallaghers.
-In the middle of season 2, Ethel meets a boy named Malik who has a daughter the same age as Jonah, and the two quickly fall in love.
-After learning the two are in prison together, Malik has his father murder Clyde.
+In the middle of season 2, Ethel meets an African-American boy named Malik who has a daughter the same age as Jonah, and the two quickly fall in love.
+Clyde is murdered in prison by Malik's father.
 Ethel's sister wives break the news to Ethel and urge her to return to them.
 The following morning, Kev and V discover Ethel and Jonah have disappeared with all of their belongings, and find a thank you note from Ethel telling them not to worry.
 They indeed worry she had left with her sister wives but discover she had dug up two bags of marijuana Kev had buried in the backyard, assuring them that she left with Malik.
 Malik sells the drugs and the two leave town to elope.